Mstager/junco_flexibility_scripts/README.md

 * RADSeq_processing
   * *Commands for processing RAD-Seq data from 192 Junco sp. (demultiplexing w/ STACKS, map w/ bwa, variant calling w/ STACKS, filtering w/ vcftools)*
   * *Associated bash commands in genome_map.sh, convertsam.sh, and sort_bam.sh*
-  * *Raw reads used here have been submitted to the NCBI Sequence Read Archive (PRJNA678344)*
+  * *Raw reads used here are available from the NCBI Sequence Read Archive (PRJNA678344)*
   * *Barcodes provided in Junco_barcodes_lane1.txt and Junco_barcodes_lane2.txt (also in TableS5.csv in the Supp.
 Mat.)*
   * *Pop_map186.txt is a population map used by STACKS for 186 individuals (excluding 6 individuals that failed to sequence)*